Employees told they can’t wear BLM buttons at Seattle-area Fred Meyer and QFC stores

 An internal Starbucks memo expressed concerns that the BLM motto might be exploited by “agitators” to “amplify divisiveness,” according to a Buzzfeed News report.
 The memo also noted Starbucks workers “are not permitted to wear buttons or pins that advocate a political, religious or personal issue.”
 Critics said the stance was hypocritical, given that Starbucks allows employees to wear symbols of gay pride.

 “The retail climate and the social climate is so precarious these days,” said retail analyst Jeff Green, a partner at Hoffman Strategy Group.
-“Retailers, especially those in the brick-and-mortar space, cannot afford to alienate anyone as the trend is toward greater online shopping ramps up.
-However, some employees believe they should have the right to covertly protest social injustices in these trying times.”
+“Retailers, especially those in the brick-and-mortar space, cannot afford to alienate anyone as the trend toward greater online shopping ramps up.
+However, some employees believe they should have the right to covertly protest social injustices in these trying times.
+And both sides feel justified.”

 Kroger is now at the center of several battles over political or social symbolism.